 * Update: Here’s a video I took with a panoramic view of Kuhio Beach;

-For more tips on visiting Oahu with kids, have a look at our Oahu Destination Guide.
+For more tips on visiting Oahu for families, have a look at our Family Travel Guide to Oahu with Kids